 JUAN RAMÓN ALAIX

+Age 67

-Age 66 Director since July 2012
+Director since July 2012

 - Knowledge and leadership of our company as its current CEO and former President of Pfizer Animal Health

 - Experience in animal health industry

 - Global business experience

-- Background in economics
+- Background in finance

 Chief Executive Officer of our company since July 2012.
-From 2006 to 2012, Mr. Alaix served as President of Pfizer Animal Health, and was responsible for its overall strategic direction and financial performance.
+From 2006 to 2012, Mr. Alaix served as President of Pfizer Animal Health, our predecessor company, and was responsible for its overall strategic direction and financial performance.
 Under his leadership, the company grew to become a \$4.3 billion enterprise in 2012.
 Mr. Alaix has more than 35 years' experience in finance and management, including 20 years in the human pharmaceutical industry.
 He joined Pfizer in 2003 and held various positions, including Regional President of Central/Southern Europe for Pfizer's pharmaceutical business.
 Prior to that, Mr. Alaix held various positions with Pharmacia, including as Country President of Spain, from 1998 until Pharmacia's acquisition by Pfizer in 2003.
 Earlier in his career he served in general management with Rhône-Poulenc Rorer in Spain and Belgium.
 In 2013, Mr. Alaix completed a two-year term as President of the International Federation for Animal Health ("IFAH"), now known as HealthforAnimals, and he continues to serve as a member of its board and executive committee.
 HealthforAnimals represents manufacturers of veterinary medicines, vaccines and other animal health products in both developed and emerging markets.
+In 2018, he was awarded the Deming Cup for Operational Excellence from the Columbia Business School for his achievements as CEO of Zoetis.
 A native of Spain, Mr. Alaix received a graduate degree in economics from the Universidad de Madrid.
-Mr. Alaix' experience, including his knowledge and leadership of our company, his business and management experience and his experience in the animal health industry make him a valuable member of our Board.
+Mr. Alaix' knowledge and leadership of our company, his business and management experience, and his experience in the animal health industry make him a valuable member of our Board.